-Irrespective of the merger control proceedings before the Agency, pursuant to the Croatian Credit Institutions Act, any person acquiring a qualifying holding in a credit institution is required to obtain prior authorisation from the Croatian National Bank.
-Qualifying holdings are generally set to 20%, 30% and 50% of the voting rights or share capital of the company.
-The Croatian National Bank will order any person who has acquired a qualifying holding without prior authorisation to sell the respective shares in a time period, which may be neither shorter than three months, nor longer than nine months.
+Irrespective of the merger control proceedings before the Agency, pursuant to the Croatian Credit Institutions Act, any person (or persons acting in concert) acquiring a qualifying holding (i.e. 10%) in a credit institution is required to obtain prior authorisation from the Croatian National Bank.
+Prior authorisation is also required for any further, direct or indirect, increase of qualifying holdings above or equal to 20%, 30% and 50% of the voting rights or share capital of the company.
+The Croatian National Bank will order any person who has directly acquired a qualifying holding without prior authorisation to sell the respective shares in a time period, which may be neither shorter than three months, nor longer than nine months.
 As for the finality of the respective order, the holder may not exercise any rights which derivate from the respective shares.